• videocam On-Demand Webinar

 Ms. Chamoun Taranto is a passionate and strategic family law attorney who brings both deep legal acumen and genuine emotional intelligence to her practice.
 She represents clients across a broad spectrum of matrimonial issues including divorce, child custody and support, spousal support, and property distribution.
 Ms. Chamoun Taranto has experience negotiating prenuptial and postnuptial agreements and settlement agreements.
 In addition, she is a fearless advocate in matters involving domestic violence, orders of protection, and international child abduction, among other matters.
 Ms. Chamoun Taranto has litigated cases throughout New York City in Supreme and Family Court, including Staten Island.
 She is the current director and Diversity Committee Chair of the Richmond County Bar Association and former vice president of the Staten Island Women’s Bar Association.

-Reuben Gottlieb, Esq., CPA, MS-Forensic Accounting
+Reuben Gottlieb, Esq., CPA, CVA, MS - Forensic Accounting

-Director - Forensic & Litigation Services
+Director of Forensic and Litigation Support Services

 MSG Accountants Consultants & Business Valuators